IgniteUI/indigo-design-docfx/en/components/line-chart.md

 <img class="responsive-img" src="../images/line_chart_three_series.png" srcset="../images/line_chart_three_series@2x.png 2x" />

-The Line Chart has Title, Legend and a Chart Area, which can be changed between two states - Idle and Hover, and where you can also change the Chart Type and its Series Amount.
+The Line Chart has Title, Legend and a Chart Area, which can be changed between two states - Idle and Hover, and where you can also change the Chart Type - Line or Area, and its Series Amount.
 Individual series of the legend can also be turned off by setting them to No Symbol.
 Their color and symbol - rectangle, line or dot, can also be changed individually.

 ## Title and Legend